syegulalp/folio/README.md

 **Folio** is a personal wiki, using Python 3.7+.
-It's somewhat akin to TiddkyWiki, in that it's intended for single-user use.
+It's somewhat akin to [TiddlyWiki](https://tiddlywiki.com/), in that it's intended for single-user use.

 ![](screenshot.png)